 Many things affect the base salary for this position.
 This may include the industry and location of the organization in which you might work.
 At the low end of the range, a Director of IT might earn 65k, while the high end tops out around 166k.

 If you want to hit the higher end of the salary spectrum, you’ll want to work for a company based in larger cities like Chicago, New York, and Los Angeles.
-Additionally, some of the top paying industries include Health Care, Computer Technology, and the Financial sectors.
+Additionally, some of the top-paying industries include healthcare, cloud communications, and the financial sectors.

 Director of IT Career Path: Think You’re Cut Out?